-This service continued to assist Library patrons with access to resources not available at the UWI Mona Library.
+This service continues to assist Library patrons with access to resources not available in UWI Library.
 During the review period, the Library met 78% of requests made by Mona Library patrons.
 However, 80% of the incoming international requests was for non-circulating West Indies and Special Collections (WISC) items which are primarily in print format.
 These requests were therefore not satisfied, except for theses which are on microfilm.
-To ensure greater access, digitizing of West Indiana materials will be undertaken with urgency.
+To ensure greater access, digitizing of West Indian materials must be undertaken with urgency.

-The Library continued to expand collaborative relationships with institutions that will lend and share materials at minimal cost.
+The Library continued to expand collaborative relationships with institutions that lend and share materials at minimal cost.
 These include Arizona State University and East Tennessee State University.